1. Who can apply for a security clearance?

-10. Does having a security clearance guarantee employment with the State Department?
+10. Does having a security clearance guarantee employment with the Department of State?

-No. The hiring process addresses whether someone will be initially selected for a particular position within the State Department.
+No. The hiring process addresses whether someone will be initially selected for a particular position within the Department of State.
 The security clearance process does not begin until after a conditional offer of employment is given.

 11. Who does the records checks?

-The Office of Personnel Security and Suitability, Bureau of Diplomatic Security, conducts all national agency and credit history checks in support of their investigations.
+The Office of Personnel Security and Suitability conducts all national agency and credit history checks in support of their investigations.
 Diplomatic Security investigators located worldwide conduct all other investigative leads, which includes local law enforcement checks.

 12. Are members of my family or people living with me subject to a security check?

-There are circumstances in which limited records checks or an investigation may be conducted on a spouse or cohabitant*.
-National agency checks are conducted on spouses and/or cohabitants of individuals being processed for a Top Secret level clearance, with the spouse or cohabitant's authorization.
+There are circumstances in which limited records checks or an investigation may be conducted on a spouse or cohabitant* of an individual being processed for a Top Secret level clearance, with the spouse or cohabitant's authorization.
 Additional investigations may be conducted when the spouse or cohabitant is a foreign national.

-13. For what reasons would I be denied a security clearance?
+13. Why would I be denied a security clearance?